"You" in French

-Need help with how to say "you" in French?
-Not sure when to use the formal in French or the informal?
+Need help with how to say you in French?
+Not sure when to use the formal "You" Vous in French or the informal "You" Tu?
 This French language lesson is for you!

 Take a look at the simple explanations I’ve put together, and then listen to some examples of French conversations so you can practice using this basic French grammar in real life situations.